 Read More: NY Steak With Cilantro Onion Dredge Recipe

-5 Characteristics of Ribeye
+5 Characteristics of Ribeye Steak

 Now let's take a look at ribeye steaks.

-The ribeye steak is cut from the rib prime cut of the cow.
+The ribeye is cut from the rib prime cut of the cow.
 The rib section is the area between the shoulder and loin, right in front of where the New York strip steak comes from.
 Usually, the meat is harvested from ribs 6-12.

 Since the rib area does not have well-exercised muscles, the meat comes with a good amount of fat marbling.

-Like the strip, the ribeye steak is taken from the longissimus dorsi muscle strips, which is why it is also a tender cut of beef.
+Like the strip, the ribeye is taken from the longissimus dorsi muscle strips, which is why it is also a tender cut of beef.
 Some cuts will contain the spinalis dorsi and complexus muscles.

 2. Shape and Size

-Ribeyes are not as narrow as New York strip steaks and have a more oval or round shape.
+Ribeye beef steaks are not as narrow as New York strip steaks and have a more oval or round shape.
 They also may have a significant fatty area running through them where the longissimus and spinalis muscles come together.

 These steaks are typically fairly thick; you want them to be at least an inch thick.
 They can also be quite large, with some weighing as much as 16 ounces.